 Devon bought G.C.
 Buzz and hired Hilary to be the host of the show, but her tendency to report salacious gossip that ruined lives left a bad taste in his mouth.
 He eventually fired Hilary and had Mariah Copeland step in to replace her.
 When Devon nearly died after a terrible car accident on New Year’s Eve, a remorseful Hilary promised not to contest the divorce and vowed to be a better woman, one Devon deserved.

 As time went on, Devon was impressed at how much Hilary had changed for the better, so much so that he actually agreed to be the sperm donor when she decided she wanted to have a baby!
-After Lily interfered with their appointment for artificial insemination, Devon and Hilary tried it the old-fashioned way!
+After Lily Winters interfered with their appointment for artificial insemination, Devon and Hilary tried it the old-fashioned way!
 That didn’t work, but a subsequent doctor’s appointment left Hilary pregnant and Devon even invited her to move in with him.

-Of course, just as things were looking up, that’s exactly when things go wrong!
+Of course, just as things were looking up, that’s exactly when things went wrong!
 After being involved in a terrible car accident, Hilary lost the baby and was left clinging to life.
 Nate warned Devon that she didn’t have much time left, so Devon decided to make her as happy as he could while praying for a miracle.
 He made Hilary’s final moments on earth special as they held an intimate wedding ceremony in her hospital room and she later died in his arms, bringing the “Hevon” love story to a heartbreaking end.